ibusko/stak/docs/source/stak/isophote/ellipse/faq.rst

 When sampling is done using elliptical sectors (mean or median modes), Jedrzejewski's method uses an elaborate, high-precision scheme to take into account partial pixels that lie along elliptical sector boundaries.
-In the current implementation of the `ellipse' algorithm, this method was not implemented.
+In the current implementation of the `ellipse` algorithm, this method was not implemented.
 Instead, pixels at sector boundaries are either fully included or discarded, depending on the precise position of their centers in relation to the elliptical geometric locus corresponding to the current ellipse.
 This design decision is based on two arguments: